In this guide 8 sections

 • These are not small sample pilot studies.
 Several are multi site randomised controlled trials, which puts TUDCA in a different category to most liver supplements

-Insulin sensitivity
+Insulin Sensitivity

 A landmark study published in Science (Kars et al., 2010) found that TUDCA at 1,750mg daily for four weeks improved liver and muscle insulin sensitivity by approximately 30% in obese, insulin resistant subjects.
 This is relevant beyond metabolic health: insulin resistance is a major driver of nonalcoholic fatty liver disease (NAFLD), which is now the most common liver condition in the UK.

-Liver regeneration and fibrosis
+Liver Regeneration and Fibrosis

 More recent research (PMC, 2025) has shown that TUDCA promotes liver cell regeneration and reduces hepatic fibrosis by activating GATA3 pathways.
 It also improves lipid metabolism by reducing cholesterol ester accumulation in liver tissue.